New York Man Sentenced on Credit Card Fraud Charges

-Portland, Maine: United States Attorney Thomas E. Delahanty II announced today that United
+Portland, Maine: United States Attorney Thomas E. Delahanty II announced today that Terrell

-and 1 day imprisonment to be followed by three years of supervised release for conspiracy to commit
+Singal to 1½ years imprisonment to be followed by three years of supervised release for conspiracy to

-The investigation was conducted by the United States Secret Service.
+The investigation was conducted by the United States Secret Service and the South Portland

 Training and seminars for Federal, State, and Local Law Enforcement Agencies.